artur-s/FsWorkshop/Basics.md

          ```fsharp
          type PersonalPayment = Person * PaymentMethod
          ```
-       - Tuples are single objects.
+       - Tuples are single values.
        - Order matters -> `int*bool` not the same as `bool*int`
        - The comma is the most important characteristic of tuples.
          ```fsharp